Hypertension: Medications

 Several classes of medications, collectively referred to as antihypertensive medications, are available for treating hypertension.

 First-line medications for hypertension include thiazide-diuretics, calcium channel blockers, angiotensin converting enzyme inhibitors (ACE inhibitors), and angiotensin receptor blockers (ARBs).
 These medications may be used alone or in combination (ACE inhibitors and ARBs are not recommended for use together); the latter option may serve to minimize counter-regulatory mechanisms that act to restore blood pressure values to pre-treatment levels, although the evidence for first-line combination therapy is not strong enough.
 Most people require more than one medication to control their hypertension.
 Medications for blood pressure control should be implemented by a stepped care approach when target levels are not reached.
-Withdrawal such medications in elderly can be considered by healthcare professional because there is no strong evidence for effect on mortality, myocardial infarction, and stroke.
+Withdrawal of such medications in the elderly can be considered by healthcare professionals, because there is no strong evidence of an effect on mortality, myocardial infarction, or stroke.

 Previously, beta-blockers such as atenolol were thought to have similar beneficial effects when used as first-line therapy for hypertension.
-However, a Cochrane review that included 13 trials found that the effects of beta-blockers are inferior to that of other antihypertensive medications in preventing cardiovascular disease.
+However, a Cochrane review that included 13 trials found that the effects of beta-blockers are inferior to those of other antihypertensive medications in preventing cardiovascular disease.

 The prescription of antihypertensive medication for children with hypertension has limited evidence.
-There is limited evidence which compare it with placebo and shows modest effect to blood pressure in short term.
-Administration of higher dose did not make the reduction of blood pressure greater.
+There is limited evidence that compares it with a placebo and shows a modest effect on blood pressure in the short term.
+Administration of a higher dose did not reduce blood pressure further.

 Resistant hypertension

-Resistant hypertension is defined as high blood pressure that remains above a target level, in spite of being prescribed three or more antihypertensive drugs simultaneously with different mechanisms of action.
+Resistant hypertension is defined as high blood pressure that remains above a target level, despite being prescribed three or more antihypertensive drugs simultaneously with different mechanisms of action.
 Failing to take prescribed medications as directed is an important cause of resistant hypertension.
-Resistant hypertension may also result from chronically high activity of the autonomic nervous system, an effect known as neurogenic hypertension.
-Electrical therapies that stimulate the baroreflex are being studied as an option for lowering blood pressure in people in this situation.
+To confirm true resistant hypertension, the drug treatment regimen should consist of optimal or best tolerated doses.
+Inadequate blood pressure control should be verified by out-of-office measurement methods, such as home blood pressure monitoring or 24-hour ambulatory blood pressure monitoring, to exclude white-coat effect.
+Adherence to therapy should be confirmed and secondary causes of hypertension excluded.
+If these factors are not addressed, the terms pseudoresistant or apparent resistant hypertension are proposed.